ggleizer/pstc/README.md

 # README
-The scripts in this folder implement the Self-Triggered Control mechanism described in Gleizer and Mazo Jr. (2020).
+The scripts in this folder implement the preventive self-triggered control mechanism described in Gleizer and Mazo Jr. (2020).

 This work is part of the [SENTIENT project](https://mmazojr.3me.tudelft.nl/sentient/).